 This delicate line art could be straight out of a manga-style comic book, but it was created by Instagrammer Michelle Motuzas right in PicMonkey.
 The secret weapon?
 Edge Sketch.

 Keep the Edge Sketchified photos coming, peeps!
-We love all our photo effects, overlays, and textures, but seeing you guys using and enjoying a brand-new tool gets us especially jazzed.
+We love all our photo effects, graphics, and textures, but seeing you guys using and enjoying a brand-new tool gets us especially jazzed.

 Everybody knows you can’t spell crafts without Etsy!
 And you can’t spell DIY without crafts.